JarekB-dev/Harry-Potter/README.md

 > Used to create Favicon Logo.

-## Font Awesome

-> Used to for social media icons in my project.

 ## Freeconvert.com

 > Used to convert my images to Webp format for smaller sizes and improving loading times.